gorakhargosh/watchdog/docs/source/introduction.rst

     ..
-NOTE:: Since renaming is not the same operation as movement on Windows, |project_name| tries hard to convert renames to movement operations.
-Also, since the ReadDirectoryChangesW_
+NOTE:: Since renaming is not the same operation as movement on Windows, |project_name| tries hard to convert renames to movement events.
+Also, because the ReadDirectoryChangesW_
-              API function returns movement events for directories even before the underlying I/O is complete, |project_name|
+              API function returns rename/movement events for directories even before the underlying I/O is complete, |project_name|
-              may not be able to completely scan the moved directory to raise movement events for files and directories within it.
+              may not be able to completely scan the moved directory in order to successfully queue movement events for files and directories within it.

+OS Independent Polling
+    |project_name| also includes a fallback-implementation that polls
+    watched directories for changes by periodically comparing snapshots of the directory tree.

+    ..
+NOTE:: Windows Caveats

+              Because Windows has no concept of ``inodes`` as Unix-y platforms do, there is no current reliable way of determining file/directory movement on Windows without help from the Windows API.

+              You can use hashing for only those files in which you are interested in your event handlers to determine whether this although it is rather slow. |project_name| does not attempt to handle this on Windows.
+It is left to your discretion.